telerik/maui-docs/knowledge-base/allow-interaction-with-busyindicator-content.md

 ---
-title: Make it possible to interact through the BusyIndicator Content when IsBusy is False
+title: Enabling Interaction with the Content of the BusyIndicator
-description: Learn how to display .NET MAUI BusyIndicator above any content to mark long-running operation and allow interacting with the content behind when not busy
+description: Learn how to display .NET MAUI BusyIndicator above any content to mark long-running operations and allow interacting with the content behind when not busy.
 type: how-to
-page_title: How to wrap any content with RadBusyIndicator to notify users for long-running process and enable user interaction with that content when not busy - BusyIndicator for .NET MAUI
+page_title: Enabling Interaction with the Content of the BusyIndicator
 slug: allow-interaction-with-busyindicator-content
 tags: busy indicator, interaction, InputTransparent, .NET MAUI
 res_type: kb